 Did not Expose Genitals

-To gain a conviction for indecent act the Crown must prove that the accused exposed his or her genitals.
-If this is not the case, the accused may argue that they did not expose their genitals.
+To gain a conviction for indecent act related to exposure, the Crown must prove that the accused exposed his or her genitals.
+If this is not the case, the accused may argue that they did not expose themselves.

 Lack of Intent